ghoneycutt/puppet-module-pam/README.md

 These platforms have spec tests and have been verified in the past, though are not functionally tested and formally supported.

+The Hiera data for some of these platforms can be found in `examples/hiera/eol`.

  * EL 5
+ * EL 6
  * Solaris 9
  * Solaris 10
  * Solaris 11